rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 ---
 title: Nginx
 author: Ezequiel Bruni
-contributors: Steven Spencer (most likely)
+contributors: Antoine Le Morvan, Steven Spencer tested with: 8.5
 ---
 # How to Install the Latest Nginx on Rocky Linux